John Anderson (director)

-John Anderson (born 1954) is an Emmy award-winning and Grammy-nominated American documentary film director, producer, editor and writer whose primary subjects are rock, blues and folk musicians.
+John Anderson (born January 12, 1954) is an American documentary film director, producer, editor and writer.
+His primary subjects are rock, blues and folk musicians.
 Anderson often makes films about musicians he admires, such as Brian Wilson, the American singer, songwriter, and record producer who co-founded The Beach Boys.
 His interest in film-making began when he saw Richard Lester’s “A Hard Day's Night” at the age of 10.
 Some of Anderson's inspirations are the works of many filmmakers, including Michelangelo Antonioni (Blowup, 1966), Murray Lerner (Festival, 1967) and Jerry Lewis (The Disorderly Orderly, 1964).
 He is an alumnus of Northwestern University School of Communication, where he studied Radio/TV/Film and Music Theory & Composition.

 Early life and education

 Anderson was born in Columbus, Ohio in 1954.
 He spent his childhood in Rochester, New York, and San Rafael, California before moving as a teenager to Lafayette Hill, Pennsylvania near Philadelphia.
 He started making films at that time, shooting on 8mm stock and composing and recording musical accompaniment.
 After graduation from Plymouth-Whitemarsh High School in Pennsylvania, he moved to Illinois where he attended Northwestern University in Evanston, studying Radio/TV/Film and Music Theory & Composition.
 While at Northwestern, he made a series of works using film and reel-to-reel videotape as a student of Dana Hodgdon and James Benning.
 Anderson also edited Northwestern's humor magazine The Purple Parrot and produced a weekly radio show on WNUR called Rough Cut, which included live recordings he made in Chicago-area folk, blues, and rock clubs.
 Don’t Blame Me, Anderson's 1973 live recording of Chicago singer-songwriter Steve Goodman, was released commercially by Red Pajamas Records in 2013.
 Goodman's body of work includes the well-known song City of New Orleans.
 In 1997, he directed and edited Larger Than Life: A Celebration of Steve Goodman and His Music, a live concert held at Chicago's Medinah Temple, which was released on DVD by Red Pajamas Records in 2007, and features John Prine, Arlo Guthrie, Emmylou Harris, Lyle Lovett and Jackson Browne.